HarishAtGitHub/harishatgithub.github.com/_posts/2013-07-05-char-encoding-and-decoding.md

 </tr>
 </table>

+The above table is done to make the concept clear.
+If you want to learn the terminolgies used in the character set encoding, please see the diagram in [blog post on "Visualization of the Character encoding terminolgies"](http://harishatgithub.github.io/character%20set/2013/07/05/charset-terminologies).
+If you want to understand it even more, then please go to the links presented in that blog post.

 (Apart from the actual picture, note that range of int in java is $$ -2^{31}  \, to  \, 2^{31} - 1 $$
 so casting any character to int will not cause it overflow)